 An entrepreneur works through the process of implementing a business idea and strategizing how to execute the idea successfully.
 Entrepreneurship can involve bringing a completely new product or process to the market or improving on an existing product or service to offer a better solution to consumers.

 To start a new business, entrepreneurs must have an idea for a product or service that will solve a problem consumers have or add value to their existing ways of life.
 Successful entrepreneurs identify these needs when forming their business ideas and use this information to inform their strategies to succeed and grow.

-Promotion and confidence are important parts of the definition of entrepreneurship meaning.
+Promotion and confidence are important parts in the definition of entrepreneurship.
 While launching a new venture, entrepreneurs need to advocate for their businesses and themselves to ultimately secure the resources they need to grow and scale their startups.

 Often, the first step in acquiring resources involves putting together a business plan, which is a document that outlines a business’s mission and vision, strategy and projected path to profitability.
-Potential investors and lenders need this important information before deciding whether to help fund your new business.
+Whether aiming for angel investing, venture capital, or business loans or lines of credit, potential investors and lenders will seek this important information before deciding whether to help fund a new business.

-Networking is also an important part of acquiring resources, because meeting with like-minded individuals in similar industries and with similar goals can help entrepreneurs gain important intangibles, like expertise and resources.
+Networking is also an important part of acquiring resources because meeting with like-minded individuals and mentors in similar industries and with similar goals can help entrepreneurs gain important intangibles, like expertise and resources.